In comments on an article in the Magill Report, I had this to say about things I keep hearing from Dela Quist:

 Let’s start with the items that he has identified for us:

 - List purchasing: 1.
 As with appending, there is a distinct lack of permission.
-If someone does not give you their address, then they likely don’t want to hear from you via email.
+If someone does not give you their address, they likely don’t want to hear from you via email.

 Have questions about how I’d rate your practice?
 Leave a comment.